Our work with subcontractors

 Liverpool John Moores University engages with subcontractors in certain subject areas to ensure that apprenticeship programmes suit the needs of the apprentice, the employer and, where appropriate, professional and regulatory bodies.

-The University works with subcontractors in cases where additional training providers and/or employer-providers have expertise that will enhance the delivery of the apprentice's training and learner experience.
+The University works with subcontractors in cases where additional training providers and/or employer-providers have expertise that will enhance the delivery of the apprentice's training and apprentice experience.

 When acting as the main provider within an apprenticeship, the University will provide governance and quality assurance for all delivery under the apprenticeship, and hold the contractual and financial relationships with the employer and the ESFA.